zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Yes.
 But because of how UFM is organized, you’ll have to pay twice.
 Other faculties will ask for the cost of the course in their faculty and the MPC will charge for the credit toward your MPC degree.
 For grades in these courses, the MPC will assign the grade that the outside faculty gives you.
 So if you get a “B” in Architecture 101, that’s what will end up on your MPC transcript.

 ###But that sounds expensive.
 Yes, it can be.
 Remember that the MPC is not meant to recreate a traditional educational experience, which is what most other faculties offer.
 Consider designing your own course, using materials from the faculty or other schools.
 Most schools publish the syllabus (the schedule and readings of their courses) online.
-You may even be able to gegt the exact same professor as a mentor for your course if you approach them using the MPC model.
+You may even be able to get the exact same professor as a mentor for your course if you approach them using the MPC model.
+Some professors are also flexible and will let you sit in their classes for free.

 ##Strategies for an Awesome Learning Contract
 Yes, the Learning Contract gives the MPC gets the information it needs to make a transcript from your work.
 But its main role is as a tool to create habits and structure goals.